string-apostrophes1.3.2

 is obligatory — that's how you tell the program which characters to process.

 .
-You can use ranges-apply
+Later you can use them in ranges-apply

 to process a string using those ranges (in other words, "to apply those ranges").

-§ opts.offsetBy
+opts.offsetBy

 Offset is needed to bypass characters we already fixed — it happens for example, with nested quotes - we'd fix many in one go, and we need to skip the further processing; otherwise, those characters would get processed multiple times.